gui2de/ppol6818-spring2026/week2-github/week2-ms5486/bio.md

 ## Photo
 ![Photo of my niece and nephew](photo.jpeg)
-This photo shows my niece and nephew’s hand impressions and is very personal to me.
+This photo shows my niece and nephew’s hand impressions and is very personal to me!

 ## Interests
 - Philosphy